dbridges/mea-tools/README.md

 export PYTHONPATH=$PYTHONPATH:$HOME/mea-tools
 ```

-## PyMEA
+## pymea

-The core of the package is a Python 3 module, PyMEA, which has many components for interacting with data acquired by MultiChannel Systems software.
-Data files must be converted to HDF5 files using [MultiChannel Systems Data Manager](http://www.multichannelsystems.com/software/multi-channel-datamanager) before they can be viewed or analyzed with PyMEA.
+The core of the package is a Python 3 module, pymea, which has many components for interacting with data acquired by MultiChannel Systems software.
+Data files must be converted to HDF5 files using [MultiChannel Systems Data Manager](http://www.multichannelsystems.com/software/multi-channel-datamanager) before they can be viewed or analyzed with pymea.

 ### MEA Viewer